macloo/python-adv-web-apps/docs/flask3.rst

 * A Flask route function can be long or short, and if it returns ``render_template()`` it needs to send not only the name of the template but also the variables required by that template.

 * In templates, partial URLs are written in very particular ways to work with the Jinja template engine.
-These include all URLs that lead to assets inside the static folder, such as images, CSS files, and JavaScript files.
+These include all URLs that lead to assets inside the *static* folder, such as images, CSS files, and JavaScript files.

 * Any **link** that corresponds to *a route that includes a variable* requires particular Jinja syntax, as seen in *index.html.*

 * Jinja directives can be used to insert Python commands into a template.
 These include for-loops and conditionals (*if, elif, else*).
+You might notice this resembles PHP syntax.

 * Templates can be modular.
 In the presidents app, *base.html* contains HTML for the top and bottom segments of two different pages.
 The middle segment is inserted by either *index.html* or *president.html.*